houshengbo/KnativeApp/README.md

   --docker-username=$DOCKER_USER \
   --docker-password=$DOCKER_PASSWORD \
   --docker-email=$DOCKER_EMAIL

+kubectl apply -f buildyaml/serviceaccount.yaml
 ```

-## Build the source code of the application Hello World
+## Build the source code of the application Hello World with Knative build

 Open a terminal, and go to the home directory of this project.